-If the value of the crypto is higher at the time of the sale, then the taxpayer has a capital gain.
-If the value is lower then the taxpayer will have a capital loss.
+If the value of the crypto is higher at the time of sale then your cost basis, you have a capital gain.
+The taxes on cryptocurrency gains vary depending on your income and holding period.
+If the value is lower than the taxpayer will have a capital loss.
 Every sale or trade of mined crypto must be reported on an IRS 8949 cryptocurrency tax form.

 Some estimates place the annualized global mining revenues at ~$5.6 billion and global mining expenses at $3.6 billion.
-These statistics show that expenses may account for greater than 50% of the income received from mining.
+These statistics show that expenses may account for more than 50% of the income received from mining.

 Miners may deduct the cost of their mining equipment from their ordinary mining income.
 If the mining equipment exceeds $1 million in costs the taxpayer may need to use the modified accelerated cost recovery system (MACRS) to determine how to depreciate the equipment for tax purposes.